laminas/laminas-form/doc/book/element/tel.md

 Method signature                  | Description
 --------------------------------- | -----------
-`getInputSpecification() : array` | Returns an input filter specification, which includes `Zend\Filter\StringTrim` and `Zend\Filter\StripNewlines`, as well as a regex validator to ensure the value does not contain any carriage returns or newlines within it.
+`getInputSpecification() : array` | Returns an input filter specification, which includes `Laminas\Filter\StringTrim` and `Laminas\Filter\StripNewlines`, as well as a regex validator to ensure the value does not contain any carriage returns or newlines within it.